 - You can create and share individual reports or report batches, including Income Statements, Rental Owner Statements, and General Ledger Consolidation Reports, all with unit-level details.

 Want to see these features in action?
-You can schedule a guided demo to learn more about how Buildium can streamline your property management accounting.
+You can schedule a guided demo to see how Buildium handles accounting for the properties you manage.

 Property Management Chart of Accounts Best Practices